ideditor/schema-builder/README.md

     "tags": {
         "leisure": "park"
     },
-    // English language display name for this map feature.
+    // Display name for this feature type in the `sourceLocale` language.
     "name": "Park"
 }
 ```